Worst-Case Distance-Aware Error Bounds for Neural Networks: INTRODUCTION

-In summary, our goal is to estimate distance-aware worst-case uncertainty for neural network models.
-This has been made possible by the recently introduced \ac{KAN} and then \ac{KKAN} architectures that enable the integration of splines in deep neural networks.
-In our previous work~\cite{ataei2025darek}, we introduced uncertainty bounds for \ac{KAN}.
-In this work, we extend our analysis to \ac{KKAN}, leading to the following contributions: 1) We propose \emph{\ac{K-DAREK}}, a novel framework for worst-case error bounds, leveraging the inherent structure of \ac{KKAN} model to provide interpretable distance-aware uncertainty estimates.
-2) We evaluate and compare \ac{K-DAREK} against \acp{GP}, Ensembles and our previous work~\cite{ataei2025darek}.
-We perform these evaluations on synthetic datasets and a safe control task.
-We find that \ac{K-DAREK} is about 4 times faster and 10 times more computationally efficient than Ensembles, 8.6 times more scalable than GP by growing the data size, and 50\% safer than our previous work DAREK.
+In summary, our goal is to efficiently estimate distance-aware worst-case error bounds for \acp{NN}.
+This is made possible by integrating splines into deep \acp{NN}.
+We propose a general framework for worst-case error bounds for \ac{MLP}-Spline models, with \ac{K-DAREK} as an instance of these models.
+The contributions of this work are as follows: 1) We propose a novel general framework for deriving worst-case error bounds that leverages the expressive power of \acp{MLP} together with spline-based structures to provide interpretable, distance-aware error bound estimates{, under the assumption of known Lipschitz constraints.} 2) We introduce \ac{K-DAREK} as an instance of our framework, and compare \ac{K-DAREK} against \ac{SNGP}~\cite{liu2020simple}, \ac{DUE}~\cite{van2021feature}, \acp{GP}, ensembles, and our previous work~\cite{ataei2025darek}. {We evaluate K-DAREK on} synthetic datasets, real-world regression datasets (e.g., Real Estate Valuation), {as well as in regions with missing data across multiple datasets}. {We further test on} a high-dimensional face bounding-box prediction and a safe multi-agent control task. {We also conduct ablation studies to isolate the contributions of the MLP block, spectral normalization, and the knot-selection strategy, and a sensitivity analysis quantifying how the violation rate degrades when the Lipschitz constant is underestimated.} We find that \ac{K-DAREK} is about four times \textbf{faster} and ten times more computationally \textbf{efficient} than ensembles, 8.6 times more \textbf{scalable} than \ac{GP}, {eliminates up to an 8.2\% error-bound violation rate observed in DAREK~\cite{ataei2025darek}, and reduces the average collision rate from 1.8\% to 1.1\% in the multi-agent safe control experiment.} Furthermore, {unlike SNGP,} K-DAREK does not suffer from ``feature collapse'' (overgeneralization)~\cite{van2021feature} on large datasets, effectively captures uncertainty in regions with missing data, and remains distance-aware in high dimensions.

+A preliminary version of this work appeared in~\cite{ataei2025kdarek}.
+The current paper substantially extends that work in the following ways: 1) we formalize the problem of worst-case distance-aware error bound of general \acp{NN} rigorously and exemplify it in the specific case of \ac{KKAN} model; 2) we add a comprehensive related work section, a structured overview of the framework, and an computational-complexity analysis; 3) we significantly expand the experimental evaluation to cover feature collapse, missing-data regions {across multiple function constructions}, high-dimensional face bounding-box prediction (up to 200 dimensions), a fixed budget comparison, real-world regression datasets, {an ablation study isolating the contribution of each architectural component, a sensitivity analysis of the assumed Lipschitz constant,} and an extensive safe control experiment; 4) we release a software package for reproducing these experiments\footnote{ \href{https://github.com/Masoud-Ataei/KDAREK} {https://github.com/Masoud-Ataei/KDAREK}}.

+Important notations and definitions used in the paper are summarized in Table~\ref{tbl:symbol_notation}.
+Acronym expansions are provided in Table~\ref{tbl:acronyms}.